 The Building Information Modeling (BIM) is a process of creating a digital representation of physical and functional characteristics of a facility.
-Building Information Modeling is widely used in construction management to coordinate significant disciplines such as structural, mechanical, electrical and architectural to support the organizational decision-making processes.
-The purpose of this article is to discuss the advantages and limitations of Building Information Modeling Technology to provide a clear understanding.
+BIM is widely used in construction management to coordinate significant disciplines such as structural, mechanical, electrical and architectural to support the organizational decision-making processes.
+The purpose of this article is to discuss the advantages and limitations of Building Information Modeling Technology in the construction industry.

 The Concept of BIM